leucos/toji/README.md

 - `start` and `end` are respectively the starting and ending date for the sync operation (more on this below)
-- `--dryrun` show which entris would be added in Jira issues (alias: `-n`)
+- `--dryrun` show which entries would be added in Jira issues (alias: `-n`)
 - `--only` is the list of the only Jira issues we want to update (alias: `-o`)
-- `--interactive` will make Toji ask for a single line comment for enach added entry; this comment will be added to the worklog (alias: `-i`)
+- `--interactive` will make Toji ask for a single line comment for each added entry; this comment will be added to the worklog (alias: `-i`)

-When specifiying `--only`, you can supply a comma-separated list of issue, or repeat the option several times (or both).
+When specifiying `--only`, you can supply a comma-separated list of issues, or repeat the option several times (or both).

 For instance, the command `toji sync today -o DEV-22,DEV-45 -o DEV-55` will only update time tracking entries in issues DEV-22, DEV-45 and DEV-55.

-The `--interactive` flag will ask for a comment fort each new entry.
+The `--interactive` flag will ask for a comment for each new entry.
 See [comments](#comments) for description.

 Start and end times can be specified in a variety of ways.